-Nurse practitioner and physician assistant services for EPSDT beneficiaries, if medically necessary, which exceed the limitations and scope for Medicaid beneficiaries, as covered in this Plan, are reimbursed according to the methodology in the above paragraph.
+OLP services for EPSDT beneficiaries, when prior authorized by the Utilization Management/Quality Improvement Organization (UM/QIO) as medically necessary, which exceed the limitations and scope for Medicaid beneficiaries, as covered in this Plan, are reimbursed according to the methodology in the above paragraph.

-Reimbursement to a pharmacy provider, for vaccine administration by a pharmacist, is the same fee as a primary care physician outlined in Attachment 4.19-B page 5a.
+Reimbursement to a pharmacy provider, for vaccine administration by a pharmacist, is the same fee as a non-physician practitioner that has attested as a primary care physician (PCP) outlined in Attachment 4.19-B page 5a.